 At the start and the end of the form, explain what's expected from me.
 Let me know if there's any benefits from filling out your form.
 Think of the form as a conversation.
 I'm more likely to participate fully and honestly if I know what you expect from me.

-Questions and answers that are easy to understand for the recipient.
+Questions and answers that are easy to understand.

 Find a tone and be consistent.

-Explain what comes next when the user confirms.
+Explain what comes next before the form is submitted.

 Time and effort

-A well-designed form respects the time that I put into your form.
+A well-designed form respects the time that I spend.

 Include a visual progress indicator.